top of page

 Definition

-A Process-Based Curriculum is an approach to teaching and learning that places emphasis on the 'how' of learning rather than rushing toward the 'what' to learn.
+A Process-Based Curriculum is an approach to teaching and learning that places emphasis on the how of learning rather than rushing towards the what.

 Knowledge, skills, and values are cultivated over time through exploration, integration, and reflection.